tomas-light/redux-controller-middleware/packages/redux-controller-middleware/README.md

 ## <a name="dependency-injection"></a> Dependency injection

-To use dependency injection you need provide `container` to `controllerMiddleware` function.
+To use dependency injection, you need to provide `container` to `controllerMiddleware` function.
 Read more on <a href="https://github.com/tomas-light/cheap-di/tree/master/packages/cheap-di">cheap-di</a> README page

 ```ts
 // store.ts